 Frequently Asked Questions

 The cold butter gives the crust its flakiness.
-When the cold butter in the crust is heated in the oven, the water evaporates quickly giving you the flaky texture you desire.
+When the cold butter in the crust is heated in the oven, the water evaporates, giving you the flaky texture you desire.
 The butter should be cubed or cut into small pieces for accurate incorporation into the dry ingredients.
 After cutting in the butter, pea-sized pieces should remain.